Nutritional Sciences

 Nutritional Science Major Website

 Nutritional Sciences (NUSC) majors study the relationship between food and health.
 They integrate knowledge of the use of foods and nutrients by cells, individuals, and communities to promote optimal health and treatment of disease.
-The Department offers three tracks, i.e., Nutritional, Health, and Disease Prevention, Didactic Program in Dietetics (DPD), and Pre-Medical Profession, through which students can obtain their Bachelors of Science Degree in Nutritional Sciences.
+The Department offers three tracks, i.e., Food and Health Sciences, Didactic Program in Dietetics (DPD), and Pre-Medical Profession, through which students can obtain their Bachelors of Science Degree in Nutritional Sciences.

 Each student has the opportunity for personal growth through the balance of strong academic programs, independent studies, and field experiences.
-The faculty in the Department of Nutritional Sciences conduct a wide array of nutrition research: molecular nutrition, dietary bioactive components and cardiometabolic health, metabolic diseases, gut health and chronic disease, immunometabolism, nanotechnology and biodelivery systems, public health and community nutrition, nutritional epidemiology, and rehabilitative nutrition.
+The faculty in the Department of Nutritional Sciences conduct a wide array of nutrition research: molecular nutrition, dietary bioactive components and cardiometabolic health, metabolic diseases, gut health and chronic disease, immunometabolism, nanotechnology and biodelivery systems, public health and community nutrition, nutritional epidemiology, food saftey, and food entrepreneurship.
 For more information about research topics, please visit http://nusc.uconn.edu/research-researchTopics.php

 HOW TO DECLARE:

-Once petition requirements have been met, complete and submit a "School, Major and/or Advisor Change" form.
+To declare, submit a "Major, Minor, or Concentration Change" form.
 Form and instructions can be found here.

 MAJOR REQUIREMENTS: